 Twenty feet above, he saw a shape through the fog.
 Was it a fellow trespasser?
-Leo considered hiding, until he identified the figure’s waddle: it was a bird, six feet tall with long red tail-feathers.
+Leo considered hiding, but then identified the figure’s waddle: it was a bird, six feet tall with long red tail-feathers.
 It struggled more than he did plodding up the slopes.

 “Heh.”
 Leo eventually caught up to it.
 “You birds would be better off if you weren’t too fat to fly.
 Climbing is human-work.”
 He and the bird paced neck-and-neck.
 “You know, all the nests up here—the eggs in `em are chicks.
 I mean, girl-birds.
 I’ll bet guy-birds like you have to let the chicks get ahead, huh?”
 He grinned.
 “But not you and me.
 We don’t let anything hold us back.”

 The bird didn’t look at him.
 Its gaze was fixed on the peak.
 When it came to a cliff, it flapped both wings.
 It couldn’t fly, but with infinite effort, it hopped high enough to pull itself over the ledge.

 “Whoa.”
 Leo kicked the cliff with both feet trying to climb.
 “Hey, hey!
 Wait for me!”
 He grabbed the bird’s tail-feathers and pulled himself up.

 The bird lost its balance and fell from the cliff.
 Leo watched it roll down the slopes.
 Each time it tumbled, its wing-bones broke.
 He heard its squawking even after the fog obscured it.

 Leo turned to the mountaintop.
 “I’m not a bully, you’re just a pussy.”
 To sturdy himself for the climb he chanted the phrase like a mantra: “I’m not a bully, you’re just a pussy.”

 The fog chilled as he neared the peak.
 Thin frost coated the stony mountainside.
 He finally came to a dark cave.

 “Neat.”
 He entered the cave without second thought.
 “I must be the first person ever to get here.”

 “Yo,” said Leo.
 “Whaddup.”

 The figure didn’t turn.
 Leo approached.
-He wasn’t sure, now, if it was human or an odd stone.
-If it was human, they lacked arms and legs.
+He wasn’t sure, now, if it was human or a weird rock.
+If it was human they lacked arms and legs.

 “Are you there?” asked Leo.
 “Ew!”